Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Ironically, the Valley of the Temples is on a ridge rather than in a valley.
 You’ll see some of the site’s temple columns rising above the landscape on the road approach to the archaeological area.

-There are seven Doric-style temples to explore and they’re all worth visiting.
+There are seven Doric-style temples to explore and, in our opinion, they’re all worth visiting.
 The most complete and impressive is the Temple of Concordia in the eastern zone.
 In the western zone, the mostly ruined Temple of Dioscuri has a lovely backdrop of the surrounding valley and the city of Agrigento rising behind it.

-The Valley of the Temples is open daily from 8.30am to 8pm, and till quite late during summer.
+The Valley of the Temples is generally open daily from 8.30am to 8pm (last entry 7pm), with extended hours during summer.
 Entry is free until 7pm on the first Sunday of the month.
+There are variations to opening hours though, so definitely check ahead before you go.
+Aim to spend at least a couple of hours here.

 Where to stay in Agrigento

-There are plenty of places to stay in Agrigento city itself, a 5 minute drive north of the Valley of the Temples.
-Check with your accommodation about parking though as there is a ZTL in the city’s historic centre.
-Here are some suggested Agrigento stays:
+There are plenty of places to stay in Agrigento city itself, a 5-minute drive north of the Valley of the Temples.
+Check with your accommodation about parking though as there is a Zona Traffico Limitato (ZTL) in the city’s historic centre.
+The following stays in and around Agrigento all get excellent reviews:

-We personally opted to stay around 5 minutes east of the Valley of the Temples in the suburb of Villaggio Mosè at the pleasant and reasonably-priced Villa Concordia, with secure parking facilities.
-This was well located for the ancient site, we just found the local eating options pretty limited.
+We personally opted to stay to the east of the Valley of the Temples in the suburb of Villaggio Mosè, at the pleasant and reasonably-priced Villa Concordia, with secure parking.
+This was well-located a short drive from the ancient site; we just found the local eating options a little limited.

-Day 7 – Syracuse via Villa Romana del Casale
+Day 7: Syracuse/Ortigia via Villa Romana del Casale

 Total driving distance: appx.
 225-245km (140-152 miles)